asosa1590/ECO-HW-3/README.md

 [1] 15.0000000  0.3808867

 `````
-Lastly for the expierement we increased our value to 99, based on the previous results it seems that there is a positive correlation between
+Lastly for the experiment we increased our value to 99, based on the previous results it seems that there is a positive correlation between
 an increase in K or nearest neighbors and a positive success rate of our algorthim guessing the correct borough relative to housing cost, total income and rent.

 ````